-In 1999, a 7.3-magnitude earthquake struck Nantou County in rural Taiwan.
-The massive temblor destroyed more than 50,000 buildings, killed nearly 2,500 people, and threatened to dismantle the tribal home of Taiwan’s smallest aboriginal group, the Thao.
-A native of Taiwan, Hsieh ran a conventional architecture practice in Xinzhu from 1984 until 1999.
-When the quake decimated the countryside, he moved his firm to the affected site in Sun Moon Lake and took a leading role in redefining rural design construction with community engagement as a guiding principle.
+In 1999, a 7.3-magnitude earthquake struck Nantou County in rural Taiwan, destroying more than 50,000 buildings, killing nearly 2,500 people, and threatening to dismantle the tribal home of Taiwan’s smallest aboriginal group, the Thao.
+In response, Taiwan native Hsieh moved his conventional architectural firm to the affected site in Sun Moon Lake.
+There, he took a leading role in redefining rural design construction with community engagement as a guiding principle.

-In many disaster scenarios, the technical and financial burden of reconstruction renders the affected community powerless and dependent on NGOs to deploy basic aid.
-But thanks to Hsieh Ying-Chun, the Thao’s story is a tale of self-reliance and community empowerment.
+Through Hsieh’s hands-on education process, villagers reconstructed their community knowing they would live in buildings with greater safety, structural integrity, and sustainability.
+While in many disaster scenarios, the technical and financial burden of reconstruction renders the affected community powerless and dependent on NGOs to deploy basic aid, thanks to Hsieh Ying-Chun, the Thao’s story is a tale of self-reliance and community empowerment.

 Hsieh continues to travel where rural communities need him most.
 In 2012 Hsieh received a National Award for the Arts, Taiwan’s highest honor for artists.